 The Arboretum Grounds will be closed all day on Sunday, April 18 for our annual festival, Daffodil Day.
 Registration for this festival will close at 10AM on Saturday.
 We will not be able to accommodate walk-ins due to COVID restrictions.

-In 1889, John Hornor Wisner created his country estate and built the colonial Revival residence, presently the administrative center known as Wisner House.
+In 1889, John Horner Wisner created his country estate and built the Colonial Revival residence, presently the administrative center of Reeves-Reed Arboretum known as Wisner House.
 For an overall landscape plan, he commissioned Calvert Vaux, a partner of Frederick Law Olmsted in the creation of Central Park's sweeping "greensward" look.
 Mrs. Wisner planted the first clusters of daffodils that are now a major Arboretum attraction in April.
 In 1916, the new owners, Mr. and Mrs. Richard Reeves, expanded the daffodil collection and, like the Wisners, were guided by prominent landscape architects Ellen Biddle Shipman in 1924 and Carl F. Pilat in 1924-1925.
-The 1925 rose garden with connecting rock-pool garden was an implementation of "garden room" landscaping, an emerging trend in country estates.
+The 1925 Rose Garden with connecting rock-pool garden was an implementation of "garden room" landscaping, an emerging trend in country estates.
 Elegant stone steps cascading from the house were completed by Italian masons and, today as then, represent mastery in stonework.
 An original Shipman landscape plan and a hand-colored image of Mrs. Reed's azalea garden in the 1930s are part of the Arboretum's archives.